awslabs/aws-encryption-sdk-specification/framework/kms-keyring.md

 If an AWS region can be extracted from the [generator](#generator), then the [KMS client](#kms-client) that calls [KMS GenerateDataKey](#kms-generatedatakey) MUST be the client returned by the [client supplier](#client-supplier) when given that region as input.
-If an AWS region cannot be extraced from the [generator](#generator), then the KMS Keyring MAY choose an arbitrary region.
+If an AWS region cannot be extracted from the [generator](#generator) then the KMS Keyring MUST input a value denoting an unknown region.
-If the [client supplier](#client-supplier) does not provide any client for the given region for this GenerateDataKey call, OnEncrypt MUST fail.
+If the [client supplier](#client-supplier) does not provide any client for the given region for this [KMS GenerateDataKey](#kms-generatedatakey) call, OnEncrypt MUST not modify the [encryption materials](#structures.md#encryption-materials.md) and MUST fail.

 When calling [KMS GenerateDataKey](#kms-generatedatakey), the keyring MUST call with a request constructed as follows: